outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 Or, putting it in clunkier terms, the Wikipedia plot reverses the direction of the axes.

 These clunkier terms are exactly the ones used by pgfplots --- `x dir=reverse`{.latex} and `y dir=reverse`{.latex}.
-Again these options go on the `axis`-environment because they effect the whole plot.
+Again these options go on the `axis`-environment because they affect the whole plot.

 ```latex
 \begin{document}